 Info & Contact

-Attention! new location of the Festival in 2016: Bosco delle Fontane, Cismon del Grappa (Vicenza)
+Please note: new location of the Festival since 2016: Bosco delle Fontane, Cismon del Grappa (Vicenza)

 Associazione Culturale Brintaal Celtic Folk

 Festival della Cultura e della Musica Celtica in Valbrenta

 Address: Piazza S. Marco 2 - 36020 Valstagna (Vicenza), Italy

 Tel: +39 0424 99820 - Fax: +39 0424 1940437